Noble H. Getchell: Nevada career

-In 1920 Getchell moved his attention to Nevada, when he took over the Estella and Betty O'Neal mines, located near Battle Mountain.
+In 1920, Getchell moved his attention to Nevada, when he took over the Estella and Betty O'Neal mines, located near Battle Mountain.
 Getchell's father had been the last operator of the Betty O'Neal Mine, back in 1882, when a fatal explosion had occurred, and the mine was shut down.
-The O'Neal mine had been dormant for 38 years, but shortly after Getchell took it over and began to redevelop the property a large vein of silver was uncovered.
+The O'Neal mine had been dormant for 38 years; however, shortly after Getchell took it over and began to redevelop the property, a large vein of silver was uncovered.
 With the success of his new mill design at the Betty O'Neal, Getchell had the company purchase the Cash Mine in Arizona, which he had operated previously, in order to install a similar mill there.
 The Betty O'Neal Mines sold the operating rights to the Cash Mine in 1926, but retained title on the property.

-In 1923 Getchell obtained a controlling interest the J & J Mining Company, which operated the lead-producing American Beauty Mine, near Elko, Nevada.
+In 1923, Getchell obtained a controlling interest the J & J Mining Company, which operated the lead-producing American Beauty Mine, near Elko, Nevada.
 Getchell took over the J & J, becoming its president.
-In 1924 he added several more mineral properties to his portfolio: the M. J. Mine, the Elko Prince Mine, and the Eastern Star Mine in the Gold Circle district near Elko.
-In 1925 he acquired the Elko Prince Mine near Midas.
-Also in 1925 Getchell acquired two more mineral properties.
-First, in May he became president of the Dan Tucker Mining Company, which owned the Sand Springs Mine.
+In 1924, he added several more mineral properties to his portfolio: the M. J. Mine, the Elko Prince Mine, and the Eastern Star Mine in the Gold Circle district near Elko.
+In 1925, he acquired the Elko Prince Mine near Midas.
+Also in 1925, Getchell acquired two more mineral properties.
+First, in May, he became president of the Dan Tucker Mining Company, which owned the Sand Springs Mine.
 Then in October Getchell purchased the London-Silver Lead Mines Company, which operated lead and silver producing properties near Mina.
-In 1926 Getchell formed the Gold Circle Consolidated Mines company, which operated numerous mines, including the Elko Prince, Missing Link, Grant, Jackson, Hutchinson, and Reco mines.
+In 1926, Getchell formed the Gold Circle Consolidated Mines company, which operated numerous mines, including the Elko Prince, Missing Link, Grant, Jackson, Hutchinson, and Reco mines.
 In December of that year, the company expanded when they purchased the Noble group of mineral claims near Midas.
 Later in 1926, Getchell purchased the Battle Mountain Scout, a newspaper in Lander County.